uetke/SmartScan/README.md

 ### What is there in the Überscan 2.0 ###
 This README is in progress...
+You can visit [our website](http://www.single-molecule.nl) in the meantime.

 * * *
 * Quick summary